BradleyCulley/bradleyculley.github.io/_posts/2024-02-17-solved-and-unsolved.md

 Unsolved isn't unsolvable though
 </p>
 <p>
-    More recently, another British scientist, Roger Penrose - a 2020 Laureate of the Nobel Prize in Physics - developed a theory called "Conformal cyclic cosmology (CCC)", which holds there have always been a cycles of Big Bangs and Big Crunches, since literally forever ago.<br/>
+    A number of years ago British scientist Roger Penrose - a 2020 Laureate of the Nobel Prize in Physics - developed a theory called "Conformal cyclic cosmology (CCC)", which holds there have always been cycles of Big Bangs and Big Crunches, since literally forever ago.<br/>
-    The theory was popularized in Penrose's 2010 book "Cycles of Time: An Extraordinary New View of the Universe".<br/>
+    The theory was popularized in Penrose's 2010 book "Cycles of Time: An Extraordinary New View of the Universe".
-    Penrose claims there's experimental evidence of CCC, in the form of rings present in the afterglow of the Big Bang.<br/>
+    Penrose claims there's experimental evidence of CCC, in the form of rings present in the afterglow of the Big Bang.
-    The afterglow of the Big Bang is known as the cosmic microwave background (CMB).<br/><br/>
+    The afterglow of the Big Bang is known as the cosmic microwave background (CMB).
 </p>
 <p>
-    The experimental evidence for CCC, and just CCC as a whole, are not widely accepted by the scientific community.
+    The experimental evidence for CCC, and the CCC theory as a whole, are not widely accepted by the scientific community.
     Whether it's true or not isn't the point though.
 Penrose gave it a serious shot.
 </p>
 <p>